GuiSim/rondin.js/README.md

 =========

 ### What is it?
-Typescript and JavaScript library that provides basic logging facilities based on Google Chrome's _console_ object.
+A TypeScript and JavaScript library that provides basic logging facilities based on Google Chrome's _console_ object.

 ### Browser support
 Developed for Chrome